Cirkit Designer Logo

 Introduction

-The 2N7002 is an N-channel MOSFET housed in a compact SOT-23 package.
+The 2N7002 is a small-signal N-channel MOSFET housed in a compact SOT-23 package.
 It is widely used in low-power switching applications due to its low on-resistance, fast switching speeds, and ease of integration into circuits.
-This component is ideal for driving small loads, interfacing with microcontrollers, and general-purpose switching in low-voltage systems.
+This MOSFET is ideal for applications such as driving small loads, level shifting, and interfacing logic-level signals with higher voltage circuits.

 Explore Projects Built with 2N7002 SOT23